BUET-CSE18/L1T2-CSE108/README.md

 # L1T2-CSE107
-All in one for CSE OOP sessional
+All in one for CSE OOP sessional.
+If you want to contribute create a pull request (Learn how to contribute in a github project).
+Or if you have any problems, create a issue.

 ## All in one